ArmenG888/PyCloud/README.md

 ![Image of the client](https://raw.githubusercontent.com/ArmenG888/PyCloud/main/screenshots/PyCloud.PNG)

+<h2> Installation </h2>
 <pre> git clone https://github.com/ArmenG888/PyCloud </pre>
 <pre> cd PyCloud </pre>

+<h2> Usage </h2>
-The client can download files or upload files into the server and can download them like google drive
+Client can upload or download files from servers, server stores the files that were recieved from the client The client can download files or upload files into the server and can download them like google drive

 ![Image of the client](https://raw.githubusercontent.com/ArmenG888/PyCloud/main/screenshots/PyCloudDownload.PNG)